To open the settings in OmniFocus for iOS, drag down on the sidebar or home screen to reveal the secret bar, then tap Settings.

 - “Due Soon” Means—Set the timeframe for how you would like OmniFocus to define items that are due soon.
 Options include 24 hours, 2 days (the default), 3 days, 4 days, 5 days, and 1 week.

-This section holds options for customizing the alerts OmniFocus displays on your iOS device, and what you'd like to see in the Today screen of Notifications Center.
+This section holds options for customizing the alerts OmniFocus displays on your iOS device, and what you'd like to see in the Today view of Notifications Center.

-- Today & Watch—Customize the items you'd like to see in the Today view of iOS Notification Center via OmniFocus's Today widget.
-With the OmniFocus Pro upgrade, you can also choose a custom perspective in Today.
+- Today—Customize the items you'd like to see in the Today view of iOS Notification Center via OmniFocus's Today extension.

-If you have an Apple Watch paired with your device, the option you choose here governs what the app considers most important today for display in the OmniFocus for Apple Watch home screen and Complications.
+On devices that support pairing with Apple Watch, the Today setting changes to Today & Watch.
+If you happen to have an Apple Watch paired with your device, the option you choose here governs what's displayed in the OmniFocus for Apple Watch Glance and Complications.

 Extend notifications beyond OmniFocus with the options to publish calendar alarms with the settings in this section.